 When you arrive, you can access the inside of the trailer via the "side door" with the combination lock.

 Sign-in in the logbook in the trailer when you arrive.
-Fees ($2 a night for PSC members, and $4 for others) should be mailed to Scott Smith, 12311 Valley High Road, Herndon, VA 20170.
+Fees ($2 a night for PSC members, and $4 for others) should be mailed to Joanne Smith, the PSC treasurer.
 Make all checks payable to the Potomac Speleological Club.

 Follow the opening and closing procedures that are posted inside the trailer.